The reciprocating and rotary pumps are the most common and efficient types of pumps. They both use an inlet valve to change the direction of flow.

 What is Rotary Pump?

 A rotary pump is a positive displacement pump that uses an eccentric rotor and a curved rotor-casing seal.
-T produce a variable vacuum in the pumping chamber, drawing in the fluid.
+It produces a variable vacuum in the pumping chamber, drawing in the fluid.

 There are two types of rotary pumps: centrifugal and peristaltic pumps.
-These pumps work on slightly different principles but achieve the same result, namely transferring fluid from one to another.
+These pumps work on slightly different principles but achieve the same result: transferring fluid from one to another.

 Rotary pumps are a group of positive displacement pumps commonly used to pump liquids with viscosities ranging.
 From 1.5 centipoises (0.007 mils) for lower volume applications.

 Using an open impeller up to 35,000 centipoises (0.78 mils) for high volume applications using a closed impeller.
-Can be designed to handle a wide range of volumes at low power consumption.
+It can be designed to handle a wide range of volumes at low power consumption.

 There are two basic types of rotary pumps: volumetric and flow rate.
 A rotary pump (also known as a helical pump) is a positive-displacement type of internal gear pump.

-That are difficult to move using more conventional methods of transportation.
+That is difficult to move using more conventional methods of transportation.
 These pumps have been designed for special applications.

-That require more precise control of pressure or volume than other types of pumps provide.
+That requires more precise control of pressure or volume than other types of pumps provide.

-- Reciprocating pumps are larger than Rotary Pump.
+- Reciprocating pumps are larger than Rotary pumps.

 - The reciprocating pump is good with high-pressure liquids, but the Rotary pump has to adjust the pressure.